 HRB is more flexible when determining income eligibility for rentals, placing utmost importance on being housed and providing rental assistance when necessary.
 For homeownership, we use 35%.

-HRB provides affordable housing, which means that our rents are priced below market rate.
+HRB mostly provides affordable housing, which means that our rents are priced below market rate.
 Tenants must be able to pay the rent as it is charged.

 HRB serves primarily low-income households.
 Low income is defined as at or below 80% area median income (AMI).
 However, we have a few homes for sale available to moderate-income households, earning as much as 120% AMI.